Mingyuli1996/Notes-for-Ming/CFA学习笔记.md

 ### Ethics and trust in the investment profession

+Ethics:

+Challenges to ethical behavior:

+Need for ethical standard:

+Ethical and legal standards

+Framework for ethical decision making

 ### Code of Ethics and Standards of Professional Conduct

+The structure of the CFA Institute Professional Conduct Program

+The process for the enforcement of the Code and Standards

+6 components of the Code of Ethics

+7 standards of Prodessional Conduct

+Ethical responsibilities required by the Code and Standards

 ### Guidance for Standards

 ### Introduction to the Global Investment Performance Standards

 ### The GIPS Standards

+Key features of the GIPS standards

+Fundamentals of compliance

+9 major sections of the GIPS standards

 ## Quantitative Methods